ropensci-archive/roweb2/content/technotes/2020-07-09-cran-checks-update/index.md

 cch_history(date = "2020-04-01")
 ```

-The [`cch_history()`](https://docs.ropensci.org/cchecks/reference/cch_history.html) function calls our API, which returns a link to the file in the S3 bucket.
+The `cch_history()` function calls our API, which returns a link to the file in the S3 bucket.
-(Data is stored in an Amazon S3 bucket, with a separate gzipped JSON file for each day.)
 We then download the file and then `jsonlite` reads in the JSON data to a data.frame.
 Using this function you can quickly get historical checks data if you need to do some archeological work.

-Not only can you get checks results by day for all packages at once, but you can also, with a different function and endpoint, get checks results for specific packages up to 30 days in the past.
+To get checks data for specific packages up to 30 days old, we can use the `cch_pkgs_history()` function:
-See below usage of `cch_pkgs_history()` function:

 ```r